hanfak/topics-to-learn/testing-reading-maintaining/testing.md

 - the purpose of your test
 	-  test that it works
 	-  and what it means to work
+- Readable test names
 	- consider using underscores to improve readability of test names
 	-  @DisplayName("adfa") can be used in junit 5
 - the meaning of failure should be clear: it should mean the code doesn’t work.
+	- Add why it failed message, if default is not good enough
 - unit test shouldn’t depend on things that can’t be controlled within the test.
 	- ie Filesystem?
 Network?
 Database?
-Asynchronous ordering?
+Asynchronous ordering? edit config files?
 		- Theses should be mocked or stubbed
 	- unit under test shouldn’t depend on things that could cause failure when the code is correct
 - watch out for overfitting tests.
 You know the ones: brittle assertions on implementation details rather than required features.
 You update something—spelling, a magic value, a quality outcome—and tests fail.
 - Dont have underfitting tests too.
 They’re vague, passing at the drop of a hat, even with code that’s wildly and obviously wrong.
 	- Using prod code to use as expected
 	- never failing tests
+- Should be treated as prod code
 	- Factor out the repetition.
 Use it to group tests into inner classes with @Nested.

 ## Test harness and Test frameworks